Last updated June 18, 2026

 Upload the File to Azure Storage

-Heroku can restore a Postgres database from a file that’s accessible via a URL.
-For this migration from Azure Database for PostgreSQL, you can upload your data backup file to Azure Storage, then obtain a signed URL for that file.
+Heroku can restore Postgres logical backups that are accessible via a URL.
+For this migration from Azure Database for PostgreSQL, upload your database backup file to Azure Storage, then obtain a signed URL for that file.

 Azure Storage automatically encrypts your data at rest.